spham395/08-C-Programming/01 Introduction/02 C-language-features.md

 Within C, Objects, functions, and expressions have a property called type, which determines the interpretation of the binary value stored in an object or evaluated by the expression.

-The C language constists of the following types:
+The following are **some** of the C language types.
+More will be identified as we continue our journey into programming.

 #### Built-In